its-anurag-p/HTML-web-page-Development/HTML Development/11. HTML Image Insertion/readme.txt

  Here, we are inserting 3 images names mentioned inside the double inverted commas " "

- 1) "RTH.jpg" & 2) "EA.jpg" through Relative File Refeerencing which are saved in my local desktop folder named HTMLproject.
+ 1) "RTH.jpg" &

+ 2) "EA.jpg" through Relative File Referencing which are saved in my local desktop folder named HTMLproject.

- 3) "https://th.bing.com/th/id/OIP.PNkjnBlLtONPJExZLvpLggHaFj?w=247&h=185&c=7&r=0&o=5&dpr=1.5&pid=1.7.jpg" through Absolute File referencing hence the source/ image link is copied from a website and pasted in the code.
+ 3) "https://th.bing.com/th/id/OIP.PNkjnBlLtONPJExZLvpLggHaFj?w=247&h=185&c=7&r=0&o=5&dpr=1.5&pid=1.7.jpg" through Absolute File Referencing hence the source/ image link is copied from a website and pasted in the code.

 For Image Insertion the part of the code to refer is mentioned below:

 <h1> Earth pictures </h1>